-The following table sets forth, as of September 28, 2022, certain information with respect to the beneficial ownership of Common Stock of the Company owned by those persons or groups known by the Company to own more than five percent of the outstanding shares of Common Stock.
+The following table sets forth, as of August 21, 2023, certain information with respect to the beneficial ownership of Common Stock of the Company owned by those persons or groups known by the Company to own more than five percent of the outstanding shares of Common Stock.

-Amount and Nature of Beneficial Percent Name and Address of Beneficial Owner Ownership (1) of Class (2) John V. Winfield 1516 S. Bundy Drive, Suite 200 Los Angeles, California 90025 1,686,374(3) 68.0%
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership (1) Percent of Class (2) T 1 TT TTT' ( 11 1 (0(2740) (0, (0)) John V. Winfield 1,686,374(3) 68.6% 1516 S. Bundy Drive, Suite 200 Los Angeles, California 90025 ngeles,

-(1) Unless otherwise indicated and subject to applicable community property laws, each person has sole voting and investment power with respect to the shares beneficially owned.

-- (2) Percentages are calculated on the basis of 2,227,541 shares of Common Stock outstanding as of September 28, 2022, plus any securities that person has the right to acquire within 60 days pursuant to options, warrants, conversion privileges or other rights. - (3) Includes 233,195 shares that Mr. Winfield has a right to acquire pursuant to vested stock options.
+- (1) Unless otherwise indicated and subject to applicable community property laws, each person has sole voting and investment power with respect to the shares beneficially owned. - (2) Percentages are calculated on the basis of 2,205,527 shares of Common Stock outstanding as of August 21, 2023, plus any securities that person has the right to acquire within 60 days pursuant to options, warrants, conversion privileges or other rights. - (3) Includes 233,195 shares that Mr. Winfield has a right to acquire pursuant to vested stock options.